 MSI is proud to offer a wide variety of pipe protection products that help protect tubular products to ensure they are always in the best working condition possible when they arrive on the job site.
 Not sure pipe protection products are something you need to invest in?
-Looking at how drill pipe is usually damaged can help provide an understanding that many times the damage can be prevented with the right products and processes in place.
+Looking at how drill pipe is usually damaged can help understand pipe damage prevention with the right products and processes in place.

 Drill Pipe Failure

-Drill pipe failure is quite common and occurs for a variety of reasons including but not limited to:
+Drill pipe failure is quite common and occurs for various reasons including but not limited to:

 Drill Pipe Fatigue.
 Fatigue is usually seen as microcracks, macrocracks, and fractures in the drill string and pipe.
 These issues are usually caused by a combination of corrosion and cyclic stress.